Premonition sample chapters 4, 5, 6

-She hesitated as her lips parted and swear words ran in her mind.
+She hesitated as her lips parted and swear words stumbled in her mind.
 Don’t.
-She couldn’t tell him what happened on Sunday night … could never ever tell him about feeling Todd in her bed.
+She couldn’t tell him what happened on Sunday night … could never ever tell him about touching Todd in her bed.
 “No, but the trip’s paid for and I finished the hospital brochure.
-I’ll bill the job today and if I watch my expenses, the money will carry me to the end of the year.”
+I’ll bill the job today, and if I watch my expenses, the money will carry me to the end of the year.”
 She left her computer in search of her coffee mug, nuzzling the phone between her ear and shoulder.
 “Timing couldn’t be better.”

 “You’re flying to Eastern Europe by yourself?”

 “I dreamed I should go.”
 She paused for the tirade that didn’t come.
 Quick, change the subject.
 “What are you doing this weekend?”
-She rummaged around the art taboret and the low shelves of the bookcase, the spots where her coffee often hid.
+She rummaged around the art taboret and the low shelves of the bookcase; favorite spots where her coffee often hid.
 Shifted clutter on the dining table, kitchen counter …

 “Not inviting trouble by traveling alone to a foreign country.”